Wednesday, February 4, 2026

 0 comments

-The first time I tried yoga, I followed a free video on my living-room floor and immediately discovered two things: my hamstrings were dramatic and my balance had a sense of humor.
-I spent most of the class staring at my own knees, trying to remember which foot was left, and wondering if breathing “into my ribs” was a real instruction or a metaphor I wasn’t spiritually mature enough to understand.
-Still, when I lay down at the end, something softened.
-My shoulders which usually live somewhere near my ears dropped.
+I spent most of the class staring at my own knees, wondering if breathing “into my ribs” was a real instruction or a metaphor I wasn’t spiritually mature enough to understand.
+But when I lay down for Savasana at the end, something softened.
+My shoulders dropped.
 My jaw unclenched.
-For five quiet minutes, I felt like I had stepped out of the weather inside my head.
-That small shift was enough to bring me back the next day, and the next.
-Not because I was good at yoga, but because for the first time in a long time, I felt like my body and I were on the same team.
+For five quiet minutes, I stepped out of the “weather” inside my head.

 banner